How And What Is Tofu Made Of? Ultimate Guide

 The Process of Pressing and Packaging

-The final step in the tofu production process is to press the curds to remove excess water and form the tofu.
-The tofu is then packaged and sold.
+The final step in the tofu production process is pressing the curds to remove any remaining whey and form a block of tofu.
+This step is essential for achieving the right moisture content and texture of tofu.
+The tofu is then cooled, packaged, and sold in grocery stores or tofu shops.

 Types of Tofu